DirectoryTree/LdapRecord-Laravel/readme.md

 ---

+⭐️ **Developer experience first**

+LdapRecord focuses on clean, easy to understand syntax along with thorough documentation.

 🔑  **Authenticate LDAP users into your application**

 Allow LDAP users to log into your application and control which users can login via [Scopes](https://ldaprecord.com/docs/laravel/v3/usage/#scopes) and [Rules](https://ldaprecord.com/docs/laravel/v1/auth/configuration/#rules).